Endowment FAQs

 Is it possible that an endowment won’t make a distribution?

-Yes.
-The board of governors may suspend distributions when the endowment’s fair market value is less than the historic gift value.
-However, the CSFPF is extremely unique in that it also maintains a distribution reserve to provide a source of reliable funding for spending accounts in the event of extraordinary conditions.
-The Investment Policy Statement (IPS) notes that the CSFPF has a goal of maintaining at least one and a quarter years’ worth of estimated distribution.
-The dollar figure is based on the prior fiscal year’s distribution totals.
-In other words, regardless of market conditions, the CSFPF will have the money to fund one and a quarter years’ worth of distribution to campus accounts based on the previous year’s distribution.
+distribution reserve to provide a source of reliable funding for spending accounts in the event of extraordinary conditions.
+The Investment Policy Statement (IPS) notes that the CSFPF has a goal of at least two years estimated distribution.
+The dollar figure is based on the prior fiscal year distribution totals.
+In other words, regardless of market conditions, the CSFPF will have the money to fund two years of distribution to campus accounts based on the previous year’s distribution.

-Is there a minimum amount needed to create an endowment?
+Is there a minimum amount needed to create an Endowment?

 How long does it take for a newly established endowment fund to provide a distribution?